wamdam/backy2/docs/source/datalayout.rst

 The *meta backend* is responsible to manage all meta data for all backups.

 ..
 ATTENTION:: As
-    this is usually on a dedicated backup server which runs the backy2 process, it's recommended to somehow back this metadata up too.
+    this is usually on a dedicated backup server which runs the benji process, it's recommended to somehow back this metadata up too.
 Without metadata no restore is possible.

-    Please refer to the section :ref:`administration-guide-meta-storage` for HA-setups or the import/export feature of backy2.
+    Please refer to the section :ref:`administration-guide-meta-storage` for HA-setups or the import/export feature of benji.

 sql meta backend
 ~~~~~~~~~~~~~~~~